nathanvda/on_the_spot/README.markdown

 * `:url`: URL to post to if you don't want to use the standard routes
 * `:selected`: Text selected by default on edit (boolean, default is false)
 * `:callback`: The name of a javascript function that is called after form has been submitted
+* `:raw`: if set to true, evaluate the field value as raw HTML.

 For the texts: if a text is not specified, the default is taken from the `on_the_spot.en.yml` (or your current language).